Vmlweb/MEAN-Angular/README.md

 For development the primary working directories are.

 - `client` - Client side website source.
-- `semantic` - User interface themes and customisation source.
+- `semantic` - User interface customisations.
 - `server` - Server side application source.
 - `shared` - Modules used by both client and server.